-The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Cusco with Outbound flights will depart the UK in the evening, arriving the following day (day 1 of the itinerary).
-Return flights will usually depart Cusco airport in the morning of the last day of the itinerary, arriving in the UK in the afternoon of the following day.
+The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Cusco.
+Outbound flights will depart the UK in the evening, arriving the following day (day 1 of the itinerary).
+Return flights will usually depart Cusco airport in the afternoon of the last day of the itinerary, arriving in the UK the following day.